Find your Dream Job

 Devoting time to searching for new working options and finding time to apply for jobs is key.
 Because you’re not employed, you should try to treat the process of finding a new job and submitting applications like it’s a job in its own right.

-Work on Your CV
+Work on Your Resume

 Make the Most of the Support and Resources Out There